 \section{Abstract}

-We examine the fermionic response in a holographic model of a low temperature striped superconducting phase.
-We start by working in a background that describes the spontaneous breaking of a U(1) symmetry and translational invariance by the same underlying mechanism, realizing some of the features of pair density wave order.
-Next, we add to the latter an ionic lattice that breaks translational invariance explicitly in the UV of the theory.
+We examine the fermionic response in a holographic model of a low temperature striped phase, working for concreteness with the setup we studied in~\cite{Cremonini:2016rbd,Cremonini:2017usb}, in which a U(1) symmetry and translational invariance are broken spontaneously at the same time.
+We include an ionic lattice that breaks translational symmetry explicitly in the UV of the theory.
 Thus, this construction realizes spontaneous crystallization on top of a background lattice.
 We solve the Dirac equation for a probe fermion in the associated background geometry using numerical techniques, and explore the interplay between spontaneous and explicit breaking of translations.
-In particular, we investigate under which conditions a Fermi surface can form, whether it develops a gap at the Brillouin zone boundary and what determines its size.
-When the ionic lattice becomes sufficiently strong, the spectral weight peaks broaden, denoting a gradual disappearance of the Fermi surface along the symmetry breaking direction.
+We note that in our model the breaking of the U(1) symmetry doesn't play a role in the analysis of the fermionic spectral function.
+We investigate under which conditions a Fermi surface can form and focus in particular on how the ionic lattice affects its structure.
+When the ionic lattice becomes sufficiently strong the spectral weight peaks broaden, denoting a gradual disappearance of the Fermi surface along the symmetry breaking direction.
+This phenomenon occurs even in the absence of spontaneously generated stripes.
 The resulting Fermi surface appears to consist of detached segments reminiscent of Fermi arcs.